idolpx/WhoIsHome/README.md

 ## Installation

-Clone "WhoIsHome" repo to a folder in your web servers document root.
+Clone repo to a folder in your web servers document root.
 Change directory into that folder and issue the following command.

 ```